 top of page

 Today, let's dive into a topic that's close to my heart and can truly make a difference in your daily life: the incredible impact of breathing on your mental health.
-As a busy mum juggling countless tasks and responsibilities, taking a moment to focus on your breath might seem like a luxury you can't afford.
-However, the truth is, incorporating simple breathing techniques into your routine can be a game-changer, helping you navigate the ups and downs of motherhood with more ease and grace.
+As a busy neurodivergent mum juggling countless tasks and responsibilities, remembering to breathe meaningfully and with purpose might feel like another things on the endless list of 'to dos' - but when we do this it helps to make more space in our lives - and boost our executive functioning.

 You may be wondering, how can something as basic as breathing make a difference in my mental health?
 Well, let's start by understanding the connection between our breath and our brain.
-When we're stressed or anxious, our sympathetic nervous system goes into overdrive, triggering the "fight or flight" response.
+When we're stressed or anxious, our sympathetic nervous system goes into overdrive, triggering the "fight, flight or freeze" response.
 This can lead to shallow, rapid breathing, which in turn signals to our brain that we're in danger, perpetuating the cycle of stress and anxiety.
+As neurodivergent people, our sympathetic nervous system can be triggered more often as we are often more aware of our sensory environments and in the case of ADHD mamas, we often have busy, racing thoughts which seem to have a mind of their own.

 Don't believe me?
 Studies have shown that regular practice of deep breathing techniques can have a profound impact on mental health.
 One study, published in the Journal of Psychiatric Research, found that deep breathing exercises can significantly reduce symptoms of anxiety and depression in women.
 Another study, conducted by researchers at Harvard Medical School, discovered that deep breathing can actually change the brain's physiology, increasing activity in areas associated with emotional regulation and reducing activity in areas linked to stress and anxiety.

-1. Deep Belly Breathing: Find a quiet moment, sit or lie down comfortably, and place one hand on your chest and the other on your belly.
+1. Deep Belly Breathing: Find a quiet moment, place one hand on your chest and the other on your belly.
 Take a deep breath in through your nose, allowing your belly to rise as you fill your lungs with air.
 Then, exhale slowly through your mouth, feeling your belly fall.
 Repeat this several times, focusing on the rise and fall of your belly.

 2. 4-7-8 Breath: This technique, popularized by Dr. Andrew Weil, is great for quickly calming the mind.
 Inhale through your nose for a count of 4, hold your breath for a count of 7, and then exhale slowly through your mouth for a count of 8.
 Repeat this cycle a few times, allowing yourself to relax more deeply with each breath.